yterletskyi/Android-NDK-bitmap-drawing/README.md

 }
 ```

-In most of cases using NDK for drawing bitmaps is motivated by achieving extreemly fast speed.
+In most of cases using NDK for drawing bitmaps is motivated by increasing speed.
 This code doesn't provide us with quick drawing performance.
-So it's because we lock/unlock and finally redraw(from java code) bitmap for each (x, y) pixel (or a bit more than one pixel).
+So it's because we lock/unlock and finally redraw(from java code) bitmap for each (x, y) pixel (or more than one pixel).

-But if we improve code to pass an array of points to be drawn to C function, we will achieve stunning drawing speed.
+But if we improve code to pass an array of points to be drawn to C function, we achieve stunning drawing speed.

 For example: